andrewscwei/gulp-tools/README.md

 ```

 By default, files that were emitted as source files will be marked for watching and the task name assigned to this module will be executed whenever a file changes.
 To override this behavior see `watchOptions`.

+## Disclaimer

+This is an experimental project driven by internal requirements.

 ## License